apache/druid/docs/querying/sql-functions.md

 ## LEAST

-Returns the minimum value from the provided arguments.
-The expressions must all be convertible to a common data type.
+Returns the minimum value from the provided expressions.
+The [following rules](sql-scalar.md#reduction-functions) determine how Druid compares between different data types.

 * **Syntax:** `LEAST([expr1, ...])`
 * **Function type:** Scalar, reduction

 <details><summary>Example</summary>

-The following example returns the least value between the strings `apple`, `orange` and `pear`, which already share a common datatype.
+The following example returns the minimum value between the strings `apple`, `orange`, and `pear`.
+Druid compares the expressions as strings because they're all already in string format.

 ```sql
 SELECT LEAST( 'apple', 'orange', 'pear') AS "least"